Pakistan: Geography

 Pakistan's diverse geography and climate host a wide array of wildlife.
-Covering 881913 km2, Pakistan's size is comparable to France and the UK combined.
-It ranks as the 33rd-largest nation by total area, but this varies based on Kashmir's disputed status.
-Pakistan boasts a 1046 km coastline along the Arabian Sea and the Gulf of Oman, and shares land borders totaling 6774 km, including 2430 km with Afghanistan, 523 km with China, 2912 km with India, and 909 km with Iran.
+Covering 881913 km2, Pakistan ranks as the 33rd-largest nation by total area, but this varies based on Kashmir's disputed status.
+Pakistan boasts a 1046 km coastline along the Arabian Sea and the Gulf of Oman, and shares land borders totalling 6774 km, including 2430 km with Afghanistan, 523 km with China, 2912 km with India, and 909 km with Iran.
 It has a maritime border with Oman and is separated from Tajikistan via the narrow strip of the Wakhan Corridor.
 Situated at the crossroads of South Asia, the Middle East, and Central Asia, Pakistan's location is geopolitically significant.
-Geologically, Pakistan straddles the Indus–Tsangpo Suture Zone and the Indian tectonic plate in Sindh and Punjab, while Balochistan and most of Khyber Pakhtunkhwa sit on the Eurasian Plate, primarily on the Iranian plateau.
-Gilgit-Baltistan and Azad Kashmir, along the Indian plate's edge, are susceptible to powerful earthquakes.
+Geologically, Pakistan lies at the interaction of the Indian and Eurasian tectonic plates within the Indus–Tsangpo Suture Zone, a region of high seismic activity.
+The collision between these two plates occurs in northwest Pakistan, particularly in Khyber Pakhtunkhwa.
+Sindh and Punjab are located on the north-western corner of the Indian Plate, while Balochistan and much of Khyber Pakhtunkhwa lie along its north-western margin.
+Northern areas of Pakistan, including Azad Kashmir, lie along the northern edge of the Indian Plate and are prone to powerful earthquakes.